About the Journal

 Focus and Scope

-The Nepal Journal of Dermatology, Venereology & Leprology (NJDVL) is a scientific biomedical journal, published once a year by the Society of Dermatologists Venereologists and Leprologists of Nepal (SODVELON).
-It aims to publish and disseminate information on all aspects of diagnosis and management of skin diseases, and information on scientific research related to dermatology.
-The journal accepts manuscripts for original articles, reviews and case reports.
+The Nepal Journal of Dermatology, Venereology & Leprology (NJDVL) is a scientific biomedical journal, published by the Society of Dermatologists, Venereologists and Leprologists of Nepal (SODVELON).
+It aims to publish and disseminate information on all aspects of the diagnosis and management of skin diseases, and information on scientific research related to dermatology.
+The journal accepts manuscripts for original articles, reviews, and case reports.

-The aim of NJDVL is to increase the visibility and ease of use of open access scientific and scholarly articles that promote in increased usage and bring positive impact in medical knowledge and research activities.
-Considering these facts, NJDVL grants the permission to read, copy, print, download, distribute, search, or link to the full texts of these articles which is available online (https://www.nepjol.info/index.php/NJDVL) freely.
-At present, authors do not have to pay for submission, processing or publication of manuscripts in NJDVL
+The aim of NJDVL is to increase the visibility and ease of use of open-access scientific and scholarly articles that promote in increased usage and bring positive impact in medical knowledge and research activities.
+Considering these facts, NJDVL grants permission to read, copy, print, download, distribute, search, or link to the full texts of these articles, which are available online (https://www.nepjol.info/index.php/NJDVL) freely.
+At present, authors do not have to pay for submission, processing, or publication of manuscripts in NJDVL

-The Editorial Process of NJDVL follows the principles and publishing ethics guidelines of International Committee of Medical Journal Editors (ICJME), Committee on Publication Ethics (COPE), World Association of Medical Editors (WAME) and Open Access Scholarly Publishing Association ( OASPA)
+The Editorial Process of NJDVL follows the principles and publishing ethics guidelines ofthe International Committee of Medical Journal Editors (ICJME), Committee on Publication Ethics (COPE), World Association of Medical Editors (WAME), and Open Access Scholarly Publishing Association ( OASPA)

-The submitted manuscripts are duly acknowledged and initially reviewed for possible publication by the Editors with the understanding that they are being submitted only to the NJDVL have not been published, simultaneously submitted or accepted for publication elsewhere.
+The submitted manuscripts are duly acknowledged and initially reviewed for possible publication by the Editors with the understanding that they are being submitted only to the NJDVL and have not been published, simultaneously submitted, or accepted for publication elsewhere.

 Peer Review Process